-Red finches can be a welcome addition to backyard bird feeders, but identifying house finches and purple finches can be a challenge even for experienced birders.
+Red finches can be a welcome addition to bird feeders, but identifying house finches and purple finches can be a challenge even for experienced birders.
 Both species have attractive brown and red plumage, but they look so similar that careful observation and practice is necessary to confidently tell these two birds apart.

 House Finch and Purple Finch Identification Characteristics